Do Go On - 350 - Arctic Badass Peter Freuchen

 Yeah, do they know what's causing it?

-And people aren't sick of that joke
+And people aren't sick of that joke.

-People aren't sick of that joke
+People aren't sick of that joke,

-But they're sick of the Wikipedia joke
+but they're sick of the Wikipedia joke.

 No, we've had a lot of love for the Wikipedia joke

-After we had one complaint
+after we had one complaint.

-Even the complainer has come around to it
+Even the complainer has come around to it.

 Really?

-They replied to the tweet saying, you're right.
+They replied to the tweet saying,

-They're very gracious, I must say, so I appreciate that.
+They're very gracious, I must say.

-Okay, well, then I'm sorry for the things I said.
+Okay.
+Well, then I'm sorry for the things I said.

 Yeah, yeah.

-Oh, no, it's an honour to have your shreds torn off you by a bopper,
+Oh, no, it's an honour to have your shreds torn off you by Boppa, I would have thought.

 That's right.